 JTAG and UART interfaces are muxed to the system through a CPLD chip.
-UART ports are connected to both BMC chip and front end debug port on YV2.50 baseboard.
+Please refer to debug specification mentioned in Section 8 for more details.
+UART port will finally connect both BMC chip and front end debug port on YV2.50 baseboard.
 The block diagram is listed below: